What is Parkinson’s Disease?

 - Cognitive Symptoms: Amnesia, confusion during evening hours, dementia or difficulty thinking or understanding.

-- Sensory Symptoms: Loss in contrast sensory, distorted or loss sense of smell.
+- Sensory Symptoms: Loss, in contrast, sensory, distorted or loss of sense of smell.

 - Whole Body Symptoms: Fatigue, dizziness, poor balance or restlessness.
-Daytime sleepiness, early wakening, nightmares or restless sleep.
+Daytime sleepiness, early awakening, nightmares or restless sleep.
 Anxiety or apathy.

 - Other Common Symptoms: Blank stare, constipation, depression, difficulty swallowing, drooling, falling, fear of falling, small handwriting, trembling, weight loss or unintentional writhing.

 Common symptoms of Parkinson’s disease are wheel rigidity of the arm.
 A symptom where you can’t get your arms to unstick.
 You may be rolling pills in your hand or have issues with forgetfulness.
 There may be many musculoskeletal symptoms that prevent you from doing what you want to do by intention.

 These movements are called intention tremors – when you go to reach for something your hands start shaking.
 This happens because the part of your brain that controls your actions are under attack by your immune system.